Choosing the right ties or cravats

 greater than self-tie.
 You may struggle to find your

-exact colours if you opt for the latter.
+exact colours if you opt for the latter, but they're increasingly more available.

 Matching colour schemes: